rfc-editor/errata-report-process/draft-rpc-errata-process.md

 At the organizational level, the SSPs are:

    *  IESG for legacy RFCs
-   *  The Area Directors for RFCs that originated in one of that area's working groups
+   *  IESG for IETF Stream documents
    *  IAB for IAB Stream documents
    *  IRSG for IRTF Stream documents
    *  Independent Submissions Editor for Independent Submission Stream documents
    *  RFC Series Approval Board for Editorial Stream documents

-   *  RFC Production Center for all editorial erratum reports
+In addition, the RFC Production Center reviews editorial errata reports from all streams and marks them as verified when possible, as per {{IESG-Err-Proc}}.

 ##  Background on RFC Errata {#background}